Lezmond Mitchell

-Lezmond Charles Mitchell (September 17, 1981 – August 26, 2020) was a Native-American criminal who was executed by the United States federal government for the 2001 murders of a woman and her granddaughter in Arizona.
+Lezmond Charles Mitchell (September 17, 1981 – August 26, 2020) was a Native American criminal who was executed by the United States federal government for the 2001 murders of a woman and her granddaughter in Arizona.
 The murders were committed during the course of a carjacking, and since this is qualified as a federal offense, Mitchell was tried and convicted in federal court.
-His case sparked controversy as the Navajo Nation tribe he was a part of openly opposed the government's plans for his execution, along with Mitchell himself maintaining he was involved in the murders but was not the mastermind behind them.
-Mitchell was the only Native-American on federal death row up until his execution via lethal injection on August 26, 2020.
+His case sparked controversy as the Navajo Nation tribe he was a part of openly opposed the government's plans for his execution, along with Mitchell himself maintaining that he was involved in the murders but was not the mastermind behind them.
+Mitchell was the only Native American on federal death row up until his execution via lethal injection on August 26, 2020.

 Early life

 Lezmond Charles Mitchell was born in Fort Defiance, Arizona on September 17, 1981.
-Born 1/4 Navajo, 1/4 White, and 1/2 Marshallese, Mitchell was of Native-American heritage.
+Born 1/4 Navajo, 1/4 White, and 1/2 Marshallese, Mitchell was of Native American heritage.
 He and his family were a part of the Navajo Nation tribe.

 Mitchell was raised by his grandparents George and Bobbi Jo who were allegedly abusive.
 In his early years, his grandparents beat him with a variety of objects; a ruler, broom handles, and appliance parts to be exact.
 As a result of the beatings Mitchell developed depression, cognitive disorder, and antisocial personality disorder.
-This also led to him struggling with his weight and his Native-American heritage, as he believed that he was not a "true Navajo."
+This also led to him struggling with his weight and his Native American heritage, as he believed that he was not a "true Navajo."
 In his 6th grade year, Mitchell was moved to California to live with his mother.
 Upon living with her, she began inflicting control on to him; she contacted students at the school to report any of Mitchell's behavior to her and required Mitchell to check in with her every 30 minutes.
 She also made fun of weight and often ranted about wasting money on food for him.

 The emotional abuse Mitchell received from this led him to start drinking and doing drugs, which eventually led to addiction.
 He also ran away from home once.
 At 14 years old Mitchell had his first run in with the law after he vandalized a bathroom wall.
 He graduated high school as an honors student in 2000.